dcdpr/did-btcr2/mdbook/src/data-structures.md

 Resolution metadata MAY contain the following properties:

-- `contentType`: OPTIONAL media type of the returned DID document. <!-- todo: what is our contentType? application/ld+json? -->
+- `contentType`: OPTIONAL media type of the returned DID document.
+E.g., `"application/ld+json"`.
 - `error`: REQUIRED if an error occurs during DID resolution.